gregwdata/ducklakexl/README.md

 In a world of single-user, using a local Excel file, where we got lucky and nothing ever failed mid-transaction, this would give you a reasonably reliable method.
 When we get into multiple HTTP requests against OneDrive or Sharepoint that need to all succeed to maintain valid state... things start to get iffy.
 When we then consider multiple users potentially running concurrent operations against a OneDrive/Sharepoint remote, that opens up all the concurrency and conflict management problems that DuckLake solves by usnig a real DBMS with transactional behavior, like PostgreSQL, that are designed around those kind of problems.
 While it would be a waste of time and effort to fully solve them for this project, there are probably ways to nibble around the edges and make it incrementally more capable of (but let's remember, not well-suited for!) this kind of usage over time.

 ## Usage

+### Installation

+Install from PyPI using

+    pip install ducklakexl

+or

+    uv add ducklakexl

+Alternatively, clone this repo and customize!

 ### Local Excel Files